-Quantitative information on the number of students enrolled (headcount and FTE60) in each specialty area for each of the past three years is presented in Table 4.3.e.1, below.
-As shown in the table, enrollment has
+Quantitative information on the number of students enrolled (headcount and FTE59) in each specialty area for each of the past three years is presented in Table 4.3.e.1, below.
+As shown in the table, enrollment has either remained steady or increased in most concentrations.
+Some programs, such as the DPH tracks are highly competitive and plan to remain relatively small.
+The MPH concentration in GISc is relatively new and has not yet been widely advertised and therefore may not be known to the public.

-60 One FTE is defined as a student taking 9 or more credits in that semester
+59 One FTE is defined as a student taking 9 or more credits in that semester.